-Our aims as a school are to provide students with: -A dynamic education which ensures our students are safe, well informed and formed in the Church's teaching on RSE and safety. - The ability to articulate their views and respect and understand the views of others in our community and society. -An engaging way of looking at relationships which directly speaks to the issues they might encounter in the modern world.

-- Gospel of truth and hope.
+Our aims as a school are to provide students with:

+- A dynamic education which ensures our students are safe, well informed and formed in the Church's teaching on RSE and safety. - The ability to articulate their views and respect and understand the views of others in our community and society. - An engaging way of looking at relationships which directly speaks to the issues they might encounter in the modern world. - An education which prepares them for life beyond school, ensuring that as Catholics they are prepared to evangelise the world with the Gospel of truth and hope. - An education that prepares them to develop an ability to keep themselves and their peers safe both online and in society.

+Linked documents:

-Linked documents: SRE curriculum map Safer behaviours Audit Parent partnership event
+SRE curriculum map

+Safer behaviours Audit

+Parent partnership event